(345) 949-8600

 Emergency Medical Centres (EMCs)

-There are seven Emergency Medical Centres (EMCs):
+There are seven Emergency Medical Centres (EMCs) in Grand Cayman and two in the Sister Islands:

 • Prospect Primary School